DamourYouKnow/HAHA-NO-4STAR/README.md

 # HAHA-NO-4STAR

-A discord bot that somewhat accurately depicts plays in Bang Dream: Girls Band Party!
+A discord bot that somewhat accurately depicts plays in BanG Dream: Girls Band Party!

 To add the bot to your server:
 https://discordapp.com/oauth2/authorize?client_id=431977892226793472&scope=bot&permissions=52224